LDO-CERT/orochi/docs/Admin-Guide.md

 ## Login

+A default superuser `admin` with password `admin` is automatically created.
+Change his password at first login.

-Use the following docker-compose command to create superuser:
+Use the following docker-compose command to create additional superuser:
 ```
 docker-compose run --rm django python manage.py createsuperuser
 ```